Join a FREE Travel Info Session

 Morning: We’ll depart Rabat for Marrakech.
 Upon arrival, we’ll visit the beautifully tiled minaret of the Koutoubia Mosque, the Red City’s largest mosque, which is also known as the “Mosque of the Booksellers.”

-Afternoon: After lunch, we’ll check into the modern Les Jardins de la Koutoubia in the vibrant Gueliz quarter, just steps away from the Hivernage neighborhood and ten minutes from the traditional souks.
+Afternoon: After lunch, we’ll check into our hotel.
 Once settled in, we’ll walk to the nearby Djemaa el Fnaa Square, a UNESCO Masterpiece of World Heritage site that brings urban legends and oral history to life nightly with the local performers: fire jugglers, musicians, dancers, fortune tellers, and storytellers.

 Meals Included: Breakfast, Lunch, Dinner